 Queensborough Township was settled in 1735 by Scots-Irish and Welsh from Pennsylvania and Delaware.
 Williamsburg Township was also settled in 1735 by Scots-Irish from Pennsylvania and Delaware.
 Edisto Township was renamed to Orangeburgh Township in 1735 and first settled by 250 Swiss immigrants of German and French heritage.
 New Windsor Township was first settled in 1737 by 200 Swiss immigrants also of German and French heritage.

 Although the 1740s brought a massive wave of immigration into North Carolina down the Great Wagon Road, South Carolina did not receive the benefit of this road until the 1750s, when this colony's "great migration" actually began, a few years behind North Carolina.
-There were newcomers to South Carolina in the 1740s, just not as many.
+There were newcomers to South Carolina in the 1740s, just not as many as came to North Carolina in that decade.

-In the 1750s, the major north-south roads were beginning to make their way along the interior of South Carolina, and from this time until the end of the Royal Period the colony tripled its population from approximately 60,000 (total) in 1729 to approximately 180,000 (total) in 1775.
+In the 1750s, the major north-south roads were beginning to make their way along the interior of South Carolina, and from this time until the end of the Royal Period the colony tripled its population from approximately 60,000 (including approximately 40,000 slaves) in 1729 to approximately 174,000 (including approximately 104,000 slaves) in 1775.

 The "midlands" soon filled up with Scots-Irish, Germans, French Huguenots, Welsh, a handfull of Quakers, and of course, the ubiquitous English.
 By the end of the Royal Period in 1775, settlement had made its way to the base of the Appalachian Mountains in the far west.
 All areas were not always heavily populated, but the "bare patches" on the ground were becoming fewer and fewer.